Learn about FreeRADIUS

 - We do not have different levels of access so this is a NOOP.

-While we don’t block accounting requests, we don’t do anything with them.
+- We don’t block accounting requests, but we don’t do anything with them –– instead our configuration returns a NOOP.
 If an organisation requires accounting, they can enable it on their local infrastructure.

 FreeRADIUS is configured using a language called Unlang.